dennisyd/publishjockey-export/debug/standard_markdown.md

 The quiet revolution begins not with sweeping societal changes but with individual choices—daily decisions to prioritize depth over distraction, creation over consumption, purpose over reactivity.
 As these choices accumulate and compound, they transform not only personal experience but potentially the very culture that has normalized continuous fragmentation of attention.

-## The Transformative Shift: What Changes When Noise Recedes
+\section*{The Transformative Shift: What Changes When Noise Recedes}

 When you systematically reduce the noise competing for your attention, several profound shifts begin to unfold.
 These aren't merely productivity enhancements but fundamental alterations in how you experience yourself and the world.